shuhei/knowledge/zurich.md

 - pao pao is a bubble tea shop from Berlin.
 I have never tried their Berlin shop, but it’s my favorite in Zurich.
 - Got Boba is another nice bubble tea shop, but it’s open only on Sunday.
-- Só Tea has creative bubble and fruit teas.
+- Só Tea has creative bubble teas and fruit teas.
+- mì té has colorful bubble teas.

 ## Craft beer